| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 product contamination.

 I stopped searching after the above examples.
+Lois

-Q. I was diagnosed with low thyroid several years ago and was put on Synthroid.
+Q. I was diagnosed with low thyroid several years ago and was put on

-At first I felt much better, but lately I am experiencing symptoms of low thyroid again.
+Synthroid.
+At first I felt much better, but lately I am experiencing symptoms of low thyroid

+again.
 I am always tired and often cold, can't lose weight and have very little interest in sex.
+I am also troubled with constipation, very dry skin and brittle, ridged nails.
 My test results have been jumping around, but my doctor doesn't seem interested in following up on this.
-Are there any advantages to taking Armour Thyroid?
+Are there any advantages to taking

-new study in the British Medical Journal (Feb.
+Armour Thyroid?
+A. The symptoms you mention are consistent with low thyroid activity.
+Laboratory results are essential for diagnosing thyroid dysfunction, but anew study in the British Medical Journal (Feb.
 8, 2003) suggests that the

 standard test (TSH) doesn't always correspond to the clinical picture.

 Armour Thyroid is dried thyroid gland in pill form.
-It fell into disfavor
+It fell into disfavorwhen synthetic thyroid (Synthroid) became more popular.
+Some physicians are

 now returning to Armour Thyroid or prescribing a combination of T3 (Cytomel)